The Energy Grid

 Turbine Technology

-However, there are a number of other types of turbines that are being developed.
-These include vertical-axis turbines, which rotate around a vertical axis and are more efficient at capturing the power of the wind.
-Additionally, there are hybrid turbines, which use both horizontal and vertical axes to capture the power of the wind.
+However, several other types of turbines are being developed.
+These include vertical-axis turbines, which rotate around a vertical axis and are more efficient at capturing wind power.
+Additionally, there are hybrid turbines, which use horizontal and vertical axes to capture the power of the wind.

 Wind for Electricity